-Grades 9-12 are encouraged to bring their own portable device (tablet or laptop) that can be connected to the Internet.
+Grades 6-12 are encouraged to bring their own laptop that can be connected to the Internet.
 The portable devices will be used for note taking, research and access to e-books.

 Prohibited Items

 To provide a high-quality learning environment, it is necessary to prohibit some items from school.
 Items which are extremely distracting, at high risk of theft, or potentially dangerous to the students and their environment are strictly prohibited.
 This list includes but is not limited to: